pwall567/kjson-test/README.md

 There are often multiple ways of representing these classes in string form (for example, a time may include or omit trailing zeros on fractional seconds, or a UUID may use upper or lower case alphabetic characters), so using string comparisons in tests could cause those tests to fail incorrectly.
-The new tests should be used in preference to string tests in future.
+The new tests should be used in preference to string tests from now on.

 **New in version 2.2:** the `property`, `item` and `value` tests may now take an `enum` value as a parameter, and the effect of the test is to do a string comparison on the `enum` name.
 This is just a matter of convenience &ndash; the tests are simpler if they don't require a `.name` or `.toString()`.

+**New in version 3.0:** the `integer`, `localDate` _etc._ named lambda tests are now named `isInteger`, `isLocalDate` _etc._
+This for consistency with the newly-added `isObject` and `isArray` tests.
+Also, the lambda functions have been moved to standalone functions, so they each require an `import` statement.

 ## Contents